 - Parent–child interaction are enhanced by positive experience in her body/mind/spirit, less painful, gentle approach to bring a child to the planet

-- Reduction cesarean
+- Reduced cesarean rates

 - High maternal satisfaction

 - Easier more gentle transition from the womb of water to an external world of water, weightlessness, warm, wet and soft

 - Decreased trauma at birth